Reiki & Other Healing Modalities

 I have been practising Reiki since 2014 and in 2017 edited and co-authored a revised edition of an existing manual for the Karuna Ki style of Reiki.
 Recommended prerequisites for learning this style are, according to the founder, Level 2 Reiki or Seichim or equivalent, and requires an attunement from a Karuna Ki practitioner.
 Some of the content of the document may be of interest to anyone, whether a Reiki pracitioner or not.
-This document is being updated on a semi-regular basis at the time of writing and is available to download here or from my Academia.edu profile, Scribd or 4shared.
+This document is being updated on a semi-regular basis at the time of writing and is available to download here or from Academia.edu or Scribd.

 © 2017 Fabian Dee